annieapp/annie/docs/api.md

     you won't be able to see them
     again!

+## Delete a Key

+If you want to erase a key, visit `/keys/delete?key=ANNIE_PUBLIC_KEY&private=ANNIE_PRIVATE_KEY`.

+It will return a JSON payload like the common response success if it worked.

+!!! warning
+    You can't reverse this once done.

 ## Log a "use" or page visit

 To get Annie to increase the number for 'joins' as they will be called here, you can use the `/connect?key=ANNIE_PUBLIC_KEY` endpoint.